-- BE AWARE: this journal is using an organization of double blind evaluation.
-This means that the identity of authors is not known by editors and reviewers, and vice versa.
-As a consequence, different files are needed: - 1.
-File 1: the title.
+• BE AWARE: this journal is using an organization of double blind evaluation.
+This means that the identity of authors is not known from editors and reviewers, and vice versa.

+As a consequence, different files are needed:

+1. File 1: the title.
 A separate .doc file should contain the title in English (compulsory); each author is designated (in this order) by: their name, the name of the institution, the postal address, the telephone number, the email address.

-This separate file containing the title and the names of authors will be kept secret by the secretaries of the Editorial Board, for double anonymity, excluding personal data from the manuscript, until acceptation of the manuscript.
+This separate file containing the title and the

+names of authors will be kept secret by the secretaries of the Editorial Board, for double anonymity, excluding personal data from the manuscript.